shenyanshu/nchnroutes-new/README.md

 Both IPv4 and IPv6 are supported.

-As of Jul 2021, the size of generated table is roughly 11000-12000 entries for IPv4 (depends on the IP list used) and 14000 for
+As of 2021年7月, the size of generated table is roughly 11000-12000 entries for IPv4 (depends on the IP list used) and 14000 for
 IPv6.
-On a Raspberry Pi 4 with BIRD, full loading and convergence over OSPF with RouterOS running on Mikrotik hEX takes around 5 seconds.
+On a Raspberry Pi 4 with BIRD, full loading and convergence over OSPF with RouterOS running on Mikrotik hEX takes around 5 秒之前.

 For practical usage, check out my blog post (available in Chinese only): https://idndx.com/use-routeros-ospf-and-raspberry-pi-to-create-split-routing-for-different-ip-ranges/